Sacramento County, California: Government

 The Government of Sacramento County is defined and authorized under the California Constitution, California law, and the Charter of the County of Sacramento.
 Much of the Government of California is in practice the responsibility of county governments such as the Government of Sacramento County, while municipalities such as the city of Sacramento and Folsom provide additional, often non-essential services.

-It is composed of the elected five-member Board of Supervisors, several other elected offices including the Sheriff, District Attorney, and Assessor, and numerous county departments and entities under the supervision of the County Executive Officer.
+It is composed of the elected five-member Board of Supervisors (BOS), which operates in a legislative, executive, and quasi-judicial capacity.
+Other elected county offices include the Sheriff, District Attorney, and Assessor, and numerous county departments and entities under the supervision of the County Executive Officer.
 In addition, several entities of the government of California have jurisdiction conterminous with Sacramento County, such as the Sacramento County Superior Court.

-Under its foundational Charter, the five-member elected Sacramento County Board of Supervisors (BOS) is the county legislature.
-The board operates in a legislative, executive, and quasi-judicial capacity.
-The current members are:
+As of 2026, the supervisors are: